- Acupuncture Therapeutics1224 East Green St. #100

 Katarina Ryan is a highly knowledgeable and experienced acupuncturist.
 She made me feel instantly comfortable and safe in my treatment and really listens to my issues and concerns.
 And she works in a very complementary way with the other treatments I’m getting for my condition.

 Pam J.Dr.
 Ryan is truly amazing!
 I have received a couple of acupuncture treatments from her and am already feeling better.
 She is highly knowledgeable and adept in her work.
-Dr. Ryan did acupuncture for the chronic tension in my neck and shoulders and within one session, i felt an immediate
+Dr. Ryan did acupuncture for the chronic tension in my neck and shoulders and within one session, i felt an immediate difference!
+Dr. Ryan is now an integral part of my health and wellness program and I will continue to see her as needed.
+Thank you!

 ...
 Read more »The first time I went to Katrina for facial acupuncture to get a little lift.
 I must admit I was a little skeptical.
 It does work.
 My skin was smoother and more supple and my jowls had a little lift to them.
 Katrina is professional and caring.
-I highly recommend
+I highly recommend her services.

 Latest Articles:

-- • Spring TCM Life Tips •
+- • Outdoor Activities Best Enjoyed During Spring •

 Follow Us!